bestiosdeveloper/PKProgressView/README.md

 ## Licence

-PKCountryPicker is released under the MIT license.
+`PKProgressView` is released under the MIT license.